 We work with some of the finest craft gin distillers here at Craft Gin Club.
 These are people who really know what they are doing, with years of experience, training and dedication behind them.
 No wonder their creations said so darned delicious!

 But for a spirit that is so complex, nuanced and diverse, gin in its most basic form is actually pretty straightforward.
-It’s simply a neutral base spirit (usually made from grain but not always – for instance our May Gin of the Month, Windspiel, is made from potatoes) which is flavoured with botanicals – so essentially, like vodka with extra bits.
+It’s simply a neutral base spirit (usually made from grain but not always – for instance May 2016's Gin of the Month, Windspiel, was made from potatoes) which is flavoured with botanicals – so essentially, like vodka with extra bits.

 The only real stipulation for it to be called ‘gin’ is that there is juniper is the dominant botanical and it is at least 37.5% ABV.
 Beyond that, the world is kind of your oyster.